DebbyAsh/Telco-Churn-Case-Study/README.md

 ## Model Performance (Summary)

 -   Logistic Regression ROC-AUC: ~0.86
--   Random Forest ROC-AUC: \~0.85
+-   Random Forest ROC-AUC: ~0.85
--   The models demonstrate strong ability to distinguish churners from non-churners\
+-   The models demonstrate strong ability to distinguish churners from n-churners
 -   Recall was prioritized to better capture at-risk customers

 ------------------------------------------------------------------------

 ## Business Recommendations

 -   Prioritize high-risk customers predicted by the model for retention efforts
 -   Strengthen onboarding and engagement during the first 6 months
 -   Encourage customers to move from month-to-month to long-term contracts